Glossary

 A system that allows different programs to exchange data.
 Used to connect with other services.

-Example: Using the Google Drive API, reading notes can be synced to the cloud.
+Example: Using the Google Drive API, reading logs can be synced to the cloud.

 Cookie